3dgeo-heidelberg/4DGeo/docs/Application.md

 - Max: Only the biggest value of the attribute will be shown.
 - Count: The total count of objects.
 If a field is selected, only objects that have the chosen field are counted.

+As an additional control option, you can click on a bar to select this corresponding observation and only show its content in the 2D View module.

 ### 3.2 User Input
 Next to the visualisation modules, user input modules are important to guarantee a responsive dashboard.
 They support functionality to filter your observations with time-based selection options.